 Baby Bath Tub Alternatives

 Feeling frugal?
 Don’t see the benefit of a baby bath tub?
 Don’t despair.
-You can bath your baby using products you may already have laying around your home.
+You can bath your baby using products you may already have lying around your home.

 Warning: Since many of these products will have alternate uses, make sure that they are thoroughly cleaned before using them to wash your baby.